elifitch/whirlwind-tour-of-web-performance/lazy-loading/script.md

 And voila, we have our images back!

 #TLDR
 We've got a solution here that does exactly what we need, supports modern and legacy browsers, supports users with disabled JS, and we accomplish this with less than 40 lines of unpolyfilled javascript.
-It would be super easy to extend what we've built to load, play and pause video, bring in extra content on demand, or enable a commenting UI at the bottom of the page.
+It would be super easy to extend what we've built to load, play and pause video, bring in extra content on demand, or trigger anything else based on scroll position, like loading commenting UI at the bottom of the page.
 And it wouldn't take a lot of code to get there.

 Implementing lazyloading is so quick and easy nowadays that it's definitely worth thinking twice before grabbing a 3rd party library, when you can build your own teensy tiny micro library that does exactly what you need and nothing more, saving kilobytes both coming and going.